 Until that long-term research data is available, life insurance for vapers will be treated the same as a smoker.
 Even though e-cigarettes do not produce tar or carbon monoxide, the NHS describes them as "not completely risk free".
 There has been little research on the effects of vaping on pregnant women, for example.

 Organisations like the British Heart foundation state that not enough information is known about the impact of vaping on people's hearts and circulation; they advise against taking up vaping.

 What's the difference between smoking and vaping?

 Both smoking and vaping are ways of delivering nicotine to the person who is using the product.
 Smoking is worse for your health because it involves the burning of tobacco, which releases toxins that can cause smoking-related illnesses.
 In contrast, vaping involves the heating of nicotine (and often flavourings) in liquid, and the person inhales the vapour.

 How do life insurance companies know whether you smoke?

-While it might be tempting, especially if you’re only an occasional smoker, to be less than fully forthcoming when applying for life insurance, it’s not the wisest course of action.
+While it might be tempting, especially if you’re only an occasional smoker or vaper, to be less than fully forthcoming when applying for life insurance, it’s not the wisest course of action.

-If you have a policy with us and you have stopped smoking, that wouldn't affect your current policy or premiums in anyway and the policy would still be valid.
-However provided you meet our definition of a non-smoker you could be eligible to take out cover as a non-smoker after 12 months, which may affect the cost of a new policy.
-When cover is being replaced, it is normally a good idea to wait until your new cover starts before cancelling existing policies.
+If you have a policy with us and you have stopped smoking, your current policy or premiums wouldn't be affected in any way, and the policy would still be valid.
+However, provided you meet our definition of a non-smoker, you could be eligible to apply for a new policy after 12 months as a non-smoker, and the premium rate would reflect this.
+However, smoking is only one of a few factors that influence the premium rate so please check what the new cost would be.

 No matter how determined you may be, or how much you might want to reduce your premiums, giving up smoking is notoriously difficult for many people.
-Though help is available – check out the NHS website for practical, quick and simple steps to help you quit.
+But help is available – check out the NHS website for practical, quick and simple steps to help you quit.